BireyTheKnight/Embedded-Software-Essentials/README.md

 course1 contains the code for the Introduction to Embedded Systems Software and Development Environments final project which is titled Expanded Build System and Memory

-The files withing the project which I am the author of:
+The files within the project which I am the author of:
 - Makefile
 - sources.mk
 - main.c